Meet Jacqee, Daughter, 3rd Grade Teacher’s Assistant, Beautiful, Warrior

 - How do you manage SCD and still maintain a thriving career?

 I manage SCD and a thriving career in many ways.
-The most effective way is by staying healthy and active as much as I can while consuming healthy food that will help my body in any ways possible.
+The most effective way is by staying healthy and active.
+I consume healthy food that will help my body in any way possible.

 - Have you noticed a difference in how your coworkers treat you once they know you have SCD?

 My co-workers do not treat me differently knowing that I have sickle cell because few of them actually know what it is.

 - What advice would you give to someone wanting to join your profession that has sickle cell?